 Perhaps the sexiest piece of lingerie imaginable, the corset gives you an enviable shape and boosts your confidence - a winning combination in the bedroom.
 However, the world of corsets can be bemusing, but there's nothing to fear.

 This guide will tell you everything you need to know, from how to measure yourself to how to put a corset on and everything in between.
-Remember, with our free UK delivery and free returns you can try as many corsets as you need to in order to find the perfect fit.
+Remember, with our easy 1-year returns policy you can try as many corsets as you need to in order to find the perfect fit.

 How to Buy a Corset